-4. Private Tutoring
+4 Private Tutoring

 Next we turn to an issue somewhat particular to South Korea, on which the KLIPS data are well-suited to shed some light.
-Payments for private, supplementary schooling and tutoring have become a considerable part of overall household expenses, and in total they rival government expenditure in the public education system (Dang and Rogers, 2008); see Figure 5.10.
-In order to look at this practice from the lens of subjective well-being, we consider two questions: (1) Does increased spending on a child's education contribute to the child's later
+Payments for private, supplementary schooling and tutoring have become a considerable part of overall household expenses, and as a total it rivals government expenditure in the public education system (Dang and Rogers, 2008); see Figure 10.
+In order to look at this practice from the lens of where D{it} is a vector of the domain satisfactions, and Δ denotes changes from one year to the next.